In this section

 We must ensure that support is provided to tamariki and rangatahi in care to meet their needs for play, recreation and participation in community activities, including supporting, and assisting caregivers to promote these activities.

-The oranga of tamariki is supported when they have a strong sense of culture, including ethnicity, sexuality (LGBTQ), gender, age, disability and faith, identity and belonging.
+The oranga of tamariki is supported when they have a strong sense of culture, including ethnicity, sexuality, gender (including gender diversity), age, disability and faith, identity and belonging.

 We need to support tamariki to establish, maintain and strengthen safe connections with their whānau or family (including siblings), hapū, iwi, marae and family group, and anyone else they or their whānau or family identify as important.

-To help tamariki and rangatahi have a positive experience when they enter care or go to a new placement, we make sure they understand what is happening and where they are going ahead of time with the 'Welcome to our home' booklet and pre-placement visits.
+To help tamariki and rangatahi have a positive experience when they enter care or go to a new placement, we make sure they understand what's happening and where they're going ahead of time with the 'Welcome to our home' booklet and pre-placement visits.

 Under the National Care Standards, every tamaiti and rangatahi is entitled to receive information about what they can expect when they are in care, and be supported to speak up if they wish to raise any concerns.

 Tamariki have a right to have their personal belongings with them.
 We need to ask them what personal belongings are special to them and make sure they remain in the possession of te tamaiti and are looked after.